K7MDL2/RF-Power-Meter-V1/README.md

 1. Create configuration screens on the Nextion display for Band Decoder and for Voltage, Current and Temperature inputs.
 Can use the Desktop app for all of this today.
 2. N1MM CW and PTT control using DTR and RTS signals over USB Serial Port is not working yet.
 This works on the PSoC5 but I have yet to make it work on the Arduino.
 3. Need to add debouncing to the Input Port pins.
+4. Analog Band Decode Input for radios with a 0-5VDC band decoder output.
+FT-817 and IC7-06 for example.
+These radios use an analog voltage to represent the current band.

 *** V2.4 updated on Master Branch on 12/12/2020.
 This is the first working port from the PSoC5 to Arduino Teensy 4.1.
 I have switched to the standard Arduino Nextion library fixing and resolved all warnings in the Nextion libary and the project compile.
 Everything seems to be working now except LoRa which is still the PSoC5 version so should remain disabled for now.
 The OTRSP code has been reworked as well and now seems very robust and can decode BANDxY and AUXxYY commands from a 2nd serial port.
 For the Teensy 4.1, in the Arduino IDE setup Dual USB ports.
 Serial is the main port, SerialUSB1 is the 2nd assigned to OTRSP comms.
 The Desktop App works equally well with PSoC5 or this Teensy Arduino build.
 Band decoding input should work but the output requires more coding and pin assignments.
 More below.